krempaskyk/edtech-plan-caroleng/README.md

 ### Software Specifications

-[Describe the software that you will use.
+{Describe the software that you will use.
 Include software used for students as well as any software the instructor will use.
-This should include any software installed as well as any online services.]
+This should include any software installed as well as any online services.}

 1. Courseware